Tara-Cloud/aws-cdk-tutorial/README.md

 # Deploy a Serverless Web Application using the Amazon Cloud Development Kit (AWS CDK)
-The AWS Cloud Development Kit (AWS CDK) is a framework used to define cloud infrastructure as code and provision cloud infrastructure programatically.
-With the AWS CDK we can use our favorite object-oriented programming languages to build reliable, scalable, and secure applications in the AWS cloud.
+The AWS Cloud Development Kit (AWS CDK) is a framework used to define cloud infrastructure as code.
+With the AWS CDK we can use our favorite object-oriented programming languages to build reliable, scalable, and secure applications in the AWS cloud without manually deploying infrastructure.

-***In this tutorial we will learn about:***
+***In this tutorial we will learn:***
 - The value proposition of the AWS CDK
 - The bulding blocks of AWS CDK applications (Constructs, Apps, and Stacks)
 - The basic structure of a AWS CDK projects